Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 git push -u origin my_new_branch
 ```
 - You can commit and push as many times as you want until you are satisfied.
-- Make a pull request to `main` using the [GitHub UI](https://github.com/Ma-Lab-Berkeley/ldrdd-book/compare).
-The pull request will likely go through some revision from a core maintainer, and may be merged to `main` afterwards.
+- Make a pull request to `main` using the [GitHub UI](https://github.com/Ma-Lab-Berkeley/deep-representation-learning-book/compare).
+The pull request will likely go through some revision from a core contributor, and may be merged to `main` afterwards.

 **Please use English** as this maximizes the number of people who can attend to your contribution.